ThatOneMHMD/03-PasswordGenerator/README.md

 - If the user chooses none of the options; then the user will be alerted.
 - When all prompts are answered; then a password is generated that matches the selected criteria.
 The password gets displayed inside the text box and is easy to copy by user

+## Note

+To access the base HTML file of the webpage, click on the index.html file above!
+The CSS and JavaScript files can be found in the assets file!

 ## License

 MIT